forestgrape/coronavirus/coronavirus.md

 ### Metabolic Phase
 The viral metabolism starts once the genetic material of a virion is processed by a cell and thus the virus changes the cells metabolism.
-Since all this happens in a foreign cell and cells have mechanism in place to prevent its natural metabolism being changed, each of the following steps has a noteworthy probability of failing.
+This happens in a foreign cell and cells have mechanism in place to prevent its metabolism being changed i.e. keeping the metabolism immune.
+For that reason, each of the following steps has a noteworthy probability of failing.

 #### Metabolism Phase 1: Preparation
 [in work]<br>